 OWL was chosen as the modelling system as there are numerous public OWL models in wide use of relevance to this project’s domain (e.g. the Organization Ontology) and OWL models are specialisable, extensible, technically interoperable (with any other OWL models) and data made according to them can be presented online as Linked Data allowing human- and machine-access across institutions.

-Refer to the Models Page for more details on the list of ontologies and background models.
+Refer to the Loc-I application schemas for more details on the list of ontologies and background models.

 Linksets introduces a consistent way to access, analyse and use location data to support reliable and repeatable processes through automation and application of standards.
 Streamline data access and analysis provides faster and more accurate way to support a range of policy questions.
 Linking data together is a good way to extract inforamtiion from different sources.